 Posing her in flattering ways can also create more depth and warmth to the photograph.
 Try putting her at a 45-degree angle from you.
 This way, we are putting more focus on the bump’s silhouette.
 This is especially helpful when the baby bump is small.

 Tell her to rub her belly and talk to her baby.
-If she feels awkward doing this, just have her smile while looking down at her bump.
+If she feels awkward doing this, have her smile while looking down at her bump.
 Have her think of meeting the baby.
-This will get more authentic expressions in the portraits.
+This will get more authentic expressions in the maternity portraits.

 Take full length, mid-length, and up-close photos of her.
 Once you feel like you have taken enough solid portraits, experiment with different crops.

-During her portrait session try and keep her hands moving as well as where she is looking.
+During her portrait session, try and keep her hands moving as well as where she is looking.
 Have her look at you, at her partner, down her shoulder, at her belly.

-Huge tip: When she looks at her belly, have her poke her neck out towards the camera and actually look at her feet.
+When she looks at her belly, have her poke her neck out towards the camera and actually look at her feet.
 This will avoid getting any squished chins.

-2. Dad With Belly
+9. Shoot Dad With the Belly

 Just because the belly is the focal point doesn’t mean dad can’t have his time in front of the camera.
 Have dad kneel and get close to the belly with both hands on each side.
 Have him talk to the belly and enjoy the closeness.

 Another great maternity pose idea is to have dad stand half behind the mom and place his hands on her belly.
 Get in close so that you just get the hands.
 Take a photo mid-length and focus on the dad’s eyes rather than on the mom.

 Have him look at the camera and then down at the belly.
 If dad has a special request for a pose, do it.
 Letting them feel like a part of the maternity photography session is going to produce more intimate photos for your clients.

 Always try and place hands so that fingers are close together and hands are overlapping but not overwhelming the belly.

 For legs, have mom cross her legs if she is facing you so that you can add more lines toward the belly.
-This will add focus to the bump much more than if she were straight legged.
+This will add focus to the bump much more than if she were straight-legged.

-7. Remember All Bodies Are Different
+4. Remember All Bodies Are Different

 Remember to always ask before putting your client in a difficult or uncomfortable pose.
-Great photos are made because people are comfortable in the pose, in the location, and in front of the camera.
+Great maternity photos are made because people are comfortable in the pose, in the location, and in front of the camera.

 You can tell right away if someone is uncomfortable so try your best to watch out for this and repose your client.